 That said, about a year ago I decided it would be a good idea to back up all my scans and contact pages on the iMac to the iCloud.
 It seemed easy, just put the folders on the Desktop and set iCloud to back up the Desktop and Documents.
 If only I knew…

-One reason I chose the iCloud for my photography files was that I could access the files with either the family iMac, on another floor, at the other end of the building, or with my MacBook in our downstairs apartment.
+One reason I chose the iCloud for my photography files was that I could access the files with either the family iMac upstairs or with my MacBook downstairs.

 My current computer problems began when I needed to free up some space on the iMac hard drive and, thinking I had copies of the files in the iCloud, I deleted them from the iMac.
 Later that same day I went looking for them with the MacBook and they were gone!

 I eventually figured out that setting the iCloud to back up the Desktop and Documents is not the same thing as copying them to the iCloud drive.
 When I deleted the files from the iMac, from which they were being backed up, the computer assumed I didn’t want them any more and deleted them from the iCloud too.
 No problem I thought.
 I have the iMac backed up with Carbonite.

 I found the Desktop and Documents files in the Carbonite backup folder and started the restore process running.
 It started OK but then it slowed down and just kept running and running.
 It took me several days to realize that Carbonite was putting the restored files in a folder on the Desktop and then, finding new files in its Desktop folder, it tried to restore them in a recursive process.
 The iMac eventually crashed and the files in the Recovered Files folder were a mess.